wp-plugins/updraftplus/readme.txt

 = Don't Risk Anything Less =

 Your backups are worth the same as your entire investment in your website.
 The day may come when you get hacked, or your hosting company does, or they go bust - without good backups, you lose everything.
-Do you really want to entrust all your work to plugins with only a few thousand downloads, or that has no professional backing or support?
+Do you really want to entrust all your work to plugins with only a few thousand downloads, or that has no professional backup or support?
 Believe us - writing a reliable backup plugin that works consistently across the huge range of WordPress deployments is hard.

 = Best New WordPress Plugin =